John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

-If nothing else, the Danelectro D-1 Fab Distortion Effects Pedal wins the award for most distinctive appearance.
+If nothing else, the Danelectro D-1 Fab Distortion Effects Pedal wins the award for its most distinctive appearance.
 As it turns out, however, this pedal isn’t all looks.
-The D-1 gives you three controls—volume, tone, and distortion—however there is quite a lot of range in those settings.
+The D-1 gives you three controls—volume, tone, and distortion—however, there is quite a lot of range in those settings.

 D-1 Fab Video Review

 So there you have it; seven pedals under $50 that will help you turn your rig into a face melting, wall of sound producing machine without emptying your bank account.

 © 2016 John Bullock